 - Spread the omelette batter as thinly as you can.
 This prevents the inside of the omelette to remain undercooked.

 - Preferably use a non-stick pan.
-We've made this recipe in a skillet and a non-stick pan.
+I've made this recipe in a cast-iron skillet and a non-stick pan.
 Both work fine but the omelette in the non-stick pan was easier to flip.

-- Run a spatula along the edges AND underneath the omelette before flipping it (see video).
+- Run a spatula along the edges AND underneath the omelette before flipping it.
 This prevents it from sticking and breaking.

 Step-by-step with pictures

-Heat a non-stick skillet with a little oil.
+- Step 3: Heat a non-stick skillet with a little oil.
 Wipe away the excess with paper towels.
-Pour about ¼ of the omelette batter into the pan.
-Let it cook over medium-high heat on that side for 3-4 minutes.
+Pour the omelette batter into the pan and spread it out by swirling the pan in circular motions.
+Let it cook over medium heat on one side for 2-4 minutes (how long it needs to cook will depend on the size of your pan and of your omelette).

-Flip the omelette.
+- Step 4: Flip the omelette.
 Once the edges and the center become firmer and lose their shininess, run a spatula along the edges.
-Before flipping the omelette, also run the spatula underneath the silken tofu pancake in different places to make sure it's not going to stick.
-Flip it and let it cook on the other side over medium heat for several minutes.
+Before flipping the omelette, also run the spatula underneath in different places to make sure it's not going to stick.
+Flip it and let it cook on the other side over medium heat for another minute.

 Vegan omelette filling ideas

 - Sauteed vegetables make a great omelette filling.
-You can use cherry tomatoes, spinach, red peppers, red onion or mushrooms.
+You can use cherry tomatoes, baby spinach, red peppers, red onion, or mushrooms.
 Wash the vegetables and cut them into pieces.
 Saute them with a bit of oil until soft.
 Add a splash of soy sauce if desired.

 - Leafy greens such as romaine lettuce, arugula and fresh spinach can be eaten as a filling or as a side.
 Dress them with a little bit of olive oil and lemon juice for extra flavor.